Précédent Forum des professionnels en informatique > Bases de données > Sybase

 // Cache Performance Summary

-// This VIEW represents the overall effectiveness of SQL Server
+// This view represents the overall effectiveness of SQL Server

 // caches during the most recent sample interval.
 It shows the

-// percentage of DATA page reads that were satisfied FROM the SQL
+// percentage of data page reads that were satisfied from the SQL

-// Server DATA caches, AND the percentage of requests FOR procedure
+// Server data caches, and the percentage of requests for procedure

-// execution that were satisfied FROM the SQL Server procedure
+// execution that were satisfied from the SQL Server procedure

 // cache.